Sephirin/polybrancc/leaderboard.md

 ## How does it work?

 We only display the top 10 on the leaderboard.
 If we displayed every score this page would be too long. <br>
-In order for your score to be placed on here please open a issue [here](https://github.com/3kh0/polybranch/issues/new).
-Note this requires a GitHub account.
+In order for your score to be placed on here please fill out [this form](https://form.jotform.com/212516068759059).

 Place | Name | Score | Level
 ------|-----|-------|------